 BOWED SASH WINDOWS & CURVED SASH WINDOWS

 Elegant bowed sash windows, curved sash windows, casement windows and doors are a key feature on many Georgian and Victorian properties.
-Sash windows with curved tops (see right) are an elegant feature of many Georgian homes, while bay windows featuring bowed sash windows (above) started to become more popular in the Victorian era.
+Sash windows with curved tops (see above) are an elegant feature of many Georgian homes, while bay windows featuring bowed sash windows (see gallery below) started to become more popular in the Victorian era.

 Creating bowed and curved windows and doors for period, conservation and listed buildings requires a high level of expertise, as they always have unique dimensions and need to be handmade-to-measure.
 It is even more of a challenge to upgrade the performance and efficiency while matching the original design.